-- A encrypts the message with its private key and then with B's public key - □ B can decrypt it with its private key and A's public key - ightharpoonup No one else can decrypt ightharpoonup Secrecy - □ No one else can send such a message - $\Rightarrow$ B is assured that the message was sent by A - ⇒ Authentication
+- A encrypts the message with its private key and then with B's public key - □ B can decrypt it with its private key and A's public key - $\square$ No one else can decrypt $\Rightarrow$ Secrecy - □ No one else can send such a message - $\Rightarrow$ B is assured that the message was sent by A - ⇒ Authentication

-☐ Why is it encrypted twice?
-Isn't it possible to encrypt with B's public key once and then send it to the B?
+Why is it encrypted twice?
+Isn't it possible to encrypt with B's public key once and then send it to B?
 Because only B knows B's private key.

-First encryption ensures that it came from A.
+The First encryption ensures that it came from A.

-Decentralization means there is no central system to hold our private keys, which cannot be retrieved if we lose them.
-Does that mean it's too risky to widely use blockchain technologies in our real life?
+Decentralization means no central system holds our private keys, which cannot be retrieved if we lose them.
+Does that mean it's too risky to use blockchain technologies in real life widely?

-Yes, if you loose the private key, you loose the safe.
+Yes, if you lose the private key, you lose the safe.
 But it is not considered risky.
 All private keys are not held by anyone else.
 Private keys are in wide use.